-The Academy of Music reserves the right to dismiss any student due to lack of interest or progress, frequent absences, behavioral problems, delinquency in payment and/or failure to abide by policies.
+The Academy of Music reserves the right to dismiss any student due to lack of interest or progress, frequent absences, behavioral problems, delinquency in payment, and/or failure to abide by policies.

 Posting of Videos and Pictures on Web/Social Media

-Please do not post recordings, either video or audio of the Academy concerts and public presentations on YouTube or social media sites.
+Please do not post video or audio recordings of the Academy concerts and public presentations on YouTube or social media sites.
 The music performed is copyrighted material and such postings are illegal.
 Families may record performances for their own personal use and enjoyment.
 In addition, please do not post identifiable videos or pictures of students on social media sites.
 Thank you for respecting the privacy of others.

 Similarly, please refrain from recording any portion of rehearsals.
 This policy is in place to maintain the confidentiality of our students in the rehearsal process.
 Thank you for complying.

-Lawrence Academy of Music often visually record lessons, classes and public occasions for publications including print and electronic media (brochures, advertising, Academy Notes) and the Academy's website.
+Lawrence Academy of Music often visually record lessons, classes, and public occasions for publications including print and electronic media (brochures, advertising, Academy Notes) and the Academy's website.
 Images featuring registered students and staff are considered eligible for publication unless the student (or parent/guardian of students under 18) submits a request for a non-disclosure in writing to the Academy of Music office.
 Non-disclosure forms are available at the Academy office and can also be found here.
 Students must complete a new form each year.